John Finnegan (The Bold and the Beautiful): Romance

-In August 2022, Soap Opera Digest published the results of the poll where readers were asked to vote on the "Best Current Pairing", Finn and Steffy led the poll with 59 per cent of the total votes, defeating Quinn and Carter (18%), Brooke and Ridge (16%), Donna and Eric (5%), and Liam and Hope (2%).
+In August 2022, Soap Opera Digest published the results of the poll where readers were asked to vote on the "Best Current Pairing," Finn and Steffy led the poll with 59 per cent of the total votes, defeating Quinn and Carter (18%), Brooke and Ridge (16%), Donna and Eric (5%) and Liam and Hope (2%).

 Finn and Steffy's reunion, which occurred on location in Monte Carlo, has garnered much positive reviews.
-The reunion received Soap Opera Digests "Editor's Choice" in an August 2022 issue, describing it as a "perfect, precious, poignant moment, all was well in the B&B world, and in the 'Sinn' fandom."
-In their collection of "Soaps’ Best and Worst of 2022", Soaps.com named it as the "Most Romantic Reunion", stating that "it was everything a soap fan could want… and more."
-Soap Hub’s Best and Worst of 2022 declared that they are "#TeamSinnAllTheWay", naming it to be the "Best Reunion" on the series.
+The reunion received Soap Opera Digest's "Editor's Choice" in an August 2022 issue, describing it as a "perfect, precious, poignant moment, all was well in the B&B world, and in the 'Sinn' fandom."
+In their collection of "Soaps’ Best and Worst of 2022," Soaps.com named it as the "Most Romantic Reunion" stating that "it was everything a soap fan could want… and more."
+Soap Hub’s Best and Worst of 2022 declared that they are "#TeamSinnAllTheWay" naming it to be the "Best Reunion" on the series.
+In August 2023, Shay McBryde from ShowSnob.com under the FanSided network compiled a list titled "Best Soap Opera couples of 2023: The most sizzling romances on Daytime Television" and ranked Finn and Steffy at number four.
+Referring to the item, McBryde argues that "if you want to talk about the hottest couples of daytime this is your blueprint" and that they display "the best physical romance in daytime television today."